Blog →

 Common user complaints

-• Email size limits—Gmail truncates emails at 102 KB; requiring you to click a "view more" link to read long emails in it's entirety If you have lengthy emails to send, you'll likely get frustrated by this limitation.
+• Email size limits — Gmail truncates emails at 102 KB; you’ll need to click a “view more” link to read long emails in their entirety.
+If you send long emails, you’ll likely get frustrated by this limitation.

-• Threaded emails—Gmail sorts related emails into a single thread, and they'll group them based on subject lines and reply sequences.
-That's helpful if you're receiving duplicate newsletters (you just want to see one new email for all those duplicates), but if your client is sending you different topical emails with the same subject line, Gmail will also group them together.
+• Threaded emails — Gmail sorts related emails into a single thread, and groups them based on subject lines and reply sequences.
+Helpful if you’re receiving duplicate newsletters (you just want to see one new email for all those duplicates), but if your client sends you different topical emails with the same subject line, Gmail will also group them together.

-• Offline mode—Gmail's offline mode works best on Chrome, and has been reported to be less reliable on other browsers or operating systems.
-Local storage capped at 90 days of email history, so any older emails will not be accessible until you're connected to internet again.
+• Offline mode — Gmail’s offline mode works best on Chrome and has been reported to be less reliable on other browsers or operating systems.
+Local storage is capped at 90 days of email history, so any older emails won’t be accessible until you’re connected to the internet again.

 Outlook and Microsoft 365